tencentmusic/supersonic/README.md

 # SuperSonic (超音数)

 **SuperSonic is an out-of-the-box yet highly extensible framework for building a data chatbot**.
 SuperSonic provides a chat interface that empowers users to query data using natural language and visualize the results with suitable charts.
 To enable such experience, the only thing necessary is to build logical semantic models (definition of metrics/dimensions/entities, along with their meaning, context and relationships) on top of physical data models, and no data modification or copying is required.
-Meanwhile, SuperSonic is designed to be pluggable, allowing new tools to be added through plugins.
+Meanwhile, SuperSonic is designed to be pluggable, allowing new functionalities to be added through plugins and core components to be integrated with other systems.

 <img src="./docs/images/supersonic_demo.gif" height="100%" width="100%" align="center"/>